Preparing for Bariatric Surgery

 How Do You Prepare for Bariatric Surgery?

-Once you and your bariatric surgeon, Dr. Tersigni or Dr. Rogalsky, have determined which type of weight loss surgery is the most beneficial for you, bariatric patients will be given detailed instructions on how to prepare.
+Once you and your bariatric surgeon, Dr. Rogalsky, have determined which type of weight loss surgery is the most beneficial for you, bariatric patients will be given detailed instructions on how to prepare.
 The most common weight loss surgeries fall under two types; restrictive weight loss surgery and malabsorptive weight loss surgery.

 All bariatric surgeons have similar guidelines for preparation that are key to safeguarding your overall health.
 Whether you are having gastric sleeve surgery or undergoing gastric bypass surgery, all types of metabolic and bariatric surgery require some preparation that requires a lifestyle change.
 Before scheduling weight loss surgery, you will go through an initial evaluation that includes counseling and tests.